RonenNess/GeonBit.UI/README.md

 - Added PriorityBonus to entities.
 - Separated drawing children into a virtual function so users will be able to override it.
+- Changed Disabled property to Enabled (but Disabled is still supported just deprecated).

 ## Credits